Kiss: Expression of affection

-The kiss on the lips can be performed between two friends or family.
-This move aims to express affection for a friend.
+Affection between friends or family can sometimes be expressed by a kiss on the lips.
 Unlike kissing for love, a friendly kiss has no sexual connotation.
 The kiss on the lips is a practice that can be found in the time of patriarchs (Bible).
 In Ancient Greece, the kiss on the mouth was used to express a concept of equality between people of the same rank.
 In the Middle Ages, the kiss of peace was recommended by the Catholic Church.
 The kiss on the lips was also common among knights.
 The gesture has again become popular with young people, particularly in England.